Solopreneurs have a historical, life-changing opportunity to build businesses molded around their personality.

 #4.
 Don’t Serve “Future Complaint” Customers

-Keep in mind that some people pose questions just to make it easier for them to complain later.
+Some people pose questions just to make it easier for them to complain later.

-In this example it was: “is it soft enough”.
+In this example, it was: “is it soft enough”.

 Then once they can easily complain the product is not as soft as they wanted it.

-The trick here is partially a manipulative negotiation technique against you, you and partially self-manipulation.
+The trick here is partially a manipulative negotiation technique against you, you, and partially self-manipulation.